keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 This abstraction of effects allows for safer code that better focuses on the business logic at-hand.
 But how are abstractions over effects created?

 Previously I described programs as a case of function composition: `h := g ∘ f`.
-Functors, Applicatives, and Monads address a particular kind of function composition, the **composition of functional effects**.
+Functors, Applicatives, and Monads address a special case of function composition, the **composition of functional effects**.
 In the following section I will demonstrate abstracting the elementary effects of presence.

 ## Contexts and effects